Morden Park Lease Extension - Your Legal Fees Calculator

 Common questions relating to Morden Park Lease Extensions

-Last year I purchased a leasehold flat in Morden Park.
-I have built a big extension and have not informed my leaseholder.
+In 2012 I purchased a leasehold apartment in Morden Park.
+I have built a huge extension and have not informed my freeholder.
 What are my options?

-We have a GFF in Morden Park.
-There is 81 years to run on the lease and we want a lease extension.
-What will it likely cost to extend in this location by, say,25 years
+My flat in Morden Park is up for sale and I have a hopefully firm offer.
+There is 82 years remaining on the lease and I want to extend the lease.
+What will it likely cost to extend in this area by, say,25 years

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Morden Park